AnaC-Code/SRD-ED/README.md

 There are four datasets available from the SDV library, with a brief explanation of each provided below.

 ### `DCG_v1`
-The `DCG_v1` dataset consists of multiple tables linked through relational mappings.
-The relationships among these tables are established using Euclidean distance for connecting related records.
-The relationship details are stored in the `relationship/` folder for reference.
+The `DCG_v1` dataset consists of two tables, Sentences and Terms

 #### Relationship Diagram
 ```mermaid